 The blood vessels that supply the carpal bones enter the wrist along the lateral roughened surface of the scaphoid bone.

-The next three proximal carpal bones, namely the lunate bone, the triquetral bone and the pisiform bone all articulare with the head of the radius, which is known as the carpal articular surface.
+The next two proximal carpal bones, namely the lunate bone and the triquetral bone articulate with the head of the radius, which is known as the carpal articular surface.

 The lunate bone is a crescent shaped structure that has a large proximal articular surface which relates to the radial bone and its articular disk.
 It sits medially to the scaphoid bone, superior to the capitate bone and lateral to the triquetral bone.
 It may also sometimes come into contact with the hamate bone at its inferomedial angle.

 The triquetral bone is shaped like a pyramid and, from a palmar perspective, its apex points disto-medially towards the pisiform bone, which is positioned upon its palmar facet.
-It sits upon the hamate bone, which is in the distal row of carpal bones and its base faces medially and communicates with the lunate bone.
+It sits upon the hamate bone, which is in the distal row of carpal bones and its base faces laterally and communicates with the lunate bone.

 Lastly, the pisiform bone is the most medial proximal carpal bone from a palmar stance.
 It is also the smallest of all the carpal bones and classified as a sesamoid bone.
 Its dorsal surface is faceted, allowing it to articulate with the ventral surface of the triquetral bone.
 It is palpable and lies within the tendon of the flexor carpi ulnaris.

 The Distal Row of Carpal Bones